Skip to Main Content

 How the NZSPG Plus the SEB Uplift Actually Land on a Studio-Scale Shoot

+Here is how the picture comes together.
 Numbers make the producer tax incentive concrete.
-The example below uses an international studio feature with a NZ-based production base — typical of the projects we support across Auckland, Wellington and the South Island — and walks through how the cash grant actually reaches the producer's ledger.
+The example below uses a global studio feature with a NZ-based production base — typical of the projects we support across Auckland, Wellington and the South Island — and walks through how the cash grant actually reaches the producer's ledger.

-- Qualifying New Zealand Production Expenditure (QNZPE): NZD 25 million (crew, locations, equipment, post, accommodation)
+• Qualifying New Zealand Production Expenditure (QNZPE): NZD 25 million (crew, locations, gear, post, lodging)

-- SEB uplift (where applicable): additional 5% on qualifying spend = NZD 1.25M — total combined grant up to NZD 6.25M
+• SEB uplift (where applicable): extra 5% on qualifying spend = NZD 1.25M — total combined grant up to NZD 6.25M

 Walking Through the Numbers